Acquisition of Twitter by Elon Musk

-Reactions to the buyout have been mixed, with praise for Musk's planned reforms and vision for the company, particularly his calls for greater free speech, but criticism over fears of a potential rise in misinformation, disinformation, harassment, and hate speech on the platform.
+Reactions to the buyout were mixed, with praise for Musk's planned reforms and vision for the company, particularly his calls for greater free speech, but criticism over fears of a potential rise in misinformation and disinformation, harassment, and hate speech on the platform.
 Within the United States, conservatives have largely supported the acquisition, while many liberals and former Twitter employees have voiced concerns about Musk's intentions.
-Since becoming owner, Musk has faced backlash for his handling of the company and account suspensions.
+Since becoming owner, Musk has faced backlash for his handling of the company and account suspensions, including the December 2022 suspensions of ten journalists.

 Prelude

 Background

-Business magnate Elon Musk published his first tweet on his personal Twitter account in June 2010, and had more than 80 million followers by April 2022.
+Businessman Elon Musk published his first tweet on his personal Twitter account in June 2010, and had more than 80 million followers by April 2022.
 In 2017, in response to a tweet suggesting that he buy Twitter, Inc., Musk replied, "How much is it?"
 On March 24, 2022, Musk began tweeting criticisms of Twitter, polling his followers on whether the company adhered to the principle that "free speech is essential to a functioning democracy".
 Days later, he discussed the future of social media with Twitter co-founder and former CEO Jack Dorsey and explored the possibility of joining Twitter's board of directors with private equity firm Silver Lake co-CEO Egon Durban.
 He relayed this idea to Twitter board chair Bret Taylor and CEO Parag Agrawal, proposing to either take the company private or start a rival social media platform.
-Dorsey responded to Musk with a text message, saying he hoped Twitter could become open-sourced and that he had unsuccessfully pushed for Musk's induction into Twitter's board a year earlier, a move that prompted his departure from his role as CEO.
+Dorsey responded to Musk with a text message, saying he hoped Twitter could become open-sourced and that he had unsuccessfully pushed for Musk's induction into Twitter's board a year earlier, a move that had prompted his departure from his role as CEO.

-In an April 4, 2022 article, the Washington Post revealed that issues with censorship, including the banning of accounts such as the Babylon Bee had prompted Musk to begin the acquisition.
-After acquisition, Musk made reinstatement of accounts like the Bee an immediate priority.
-The New York Post revealed that Musk's ex-wife Talulah Riley had encouraged Musk to purchase Twitter specifically citing the Bees ban.
+In September 2022, it was revealed that the CEO of Axel Springer, billionaire Mathias Döpfner urged Musk to buy Twitter through a text message exchange dated March 30, 2022.
+According to Wall Street Journal, "Before and during Mr. Musk’s breakneck takeover of Twitter, a close-knit group of libertarian-leaning activists and businessmen have been encouraging him to get involved.
+This group includes the so-called PayPal mafia—former executives at the online payments company who include Mr. Musk, the investor Peter Thiel and entrepreneur David Sacks—as well as ancillary figures like the venture capitalist Steve Jurvetson, an early Tesla investor who once served on the auto maker’s board; and Mr. Musk’s brother, Kimbal, a Tesla board member, according to people familiar with the matter."
+The WSJ also cited Seth Dillon, the CEO of the Babylon Bee, as a source of influence.
+The Nation notes the role of the Saudi government, which had close financial ties with only Musk but also other Silicon Valley elites such as Thiel, Ben Horowitz and their companies, Palantir and Andreessen Horowitz, as well as TWG Global (later, Palantir, TWG Global and xAI would form a joint venture).